AI Development Workflow

 Maintains the project website

-Retrospective agent analyzes the process and provides feedback to the Workflow Engineer for improvements
+Retrospective analyzes the process and provides feedback to the Workflow Engineer for improvements.

 The workflow supports both local (VS Code) and cloud (GitHub) execution modes, enabling both interactive development and automated workflows.